Bayesian optimization and nonlocal effects method for $\alpha$ decay of superheavy nuclei based on CPPM: Introduction

 \section{Introduction}

-The synthesis and properties of superheavy nuclei represent a frontier in contemporary nuclear physics, playing a crucial role in exploring the limits of the nuclear chart and understanding fundamental nuclear forces. $\alpha$ decay is one of the primary decay modes of superheavy nuclei, accurate prediction of $\alpha$ decay half-lives is essential for identification and synthesis of new elements. $\alpha$ decay is fundamentally a quantum tunneling phenomenon, independently proposed by Gamow\cite{1} and Gurney and Condon\cite{2,3} in 1928.
+The synthesis and properties of superheavy nuclei represent a frontier in contemporary nuclear physics, playing a crucial role in exploring the limits of the nuclear chart and understanding fundamental nuclear forces. $\alpha$ decay is one of the primary decay modes of superheavy nuclei, accurate prediction of $\alpha$ decay half-lives is essential for identification and synthesis of new elements. $\alpha$ decay is fundamentally a quantum tunneling phenomenon, independently proposed by Gamow\cite{gamow1928quantentheorie} and Gurney and Condon\cite{gurney1928wave}\cite{condon1928wave} in 1928.

-Various theoretical models have been developed to calculate $\alpha$ decay half-lives of superheavy nuclei, including the generalized liquid drop model(GLDM)\cite{4,5}, effective liquid drop model(ELDM)\cite{6}, modified generalized liquid drop model(MGLDM)\cite{7,8,9}, Coulomb and proximity potential model(CPPM)\cite{10}, and preformed cluster model(PCM)\cite{11}.
-Concurrently, empirical formulas based on experimental data fitting have been extensively developed, such as the universal decay law(UDL) by Qi\cite{12}, modified UDL(MUDL) incorporating angular momentum effects\cite{13}, and the unified formula by Ni et al.\cite{14}.
-While these models provide important theoretical foundations for understanding $\alpha$ decay mechanisms, significant discrepancies persist between theoretical predictions and experimental data, particularly in the superheavy region.
+A variety of theoretical models have been developed to calculate the $\alpha$ decay half-lives of superheavy nuclei, including the Generalized Liquid Drop Model (GLDM)\cite{bao2014systematical}\cite{royer2001light} the Effective Liquid Drop Model (ELDM)\cite{cui2018alpha}, the Modified Generalized Liquid Drop Model (MGLDM) \cite{santhosh2018alpha}\cite{santhosh2019half}\cite{santhosh2020alpha}, the Coulomb and Proximity Potential Model (CPPM) \cite{santhosh2013role}, and the Preformed Cluster Model (PCM)\cite{singh2010cluster}.
+Additionally, empirical formulas based on fitting experimental data have been extensively developed.
+For example, the Universal Decay Law (UDL: Formula-A) proposed by Qi \cite{qi2009universal}, as well as the Modified Universal Decay Law that accounts for angular momentum effects (Formula-B) and isospin effects (Formula-C) \cite{soylu2021extended}.
+While these models provide essential theoretical foundations for understanding $\alpha$ decay mechanisms, significant discrepancies persist between theoretical predictions and experimental data, particularly in the superheavy region.